IACRN's 12th Annual Conference

 GRATITUDE GRAMS FUNDRAISER

 As a way of celebrating the commitment and passion of CRN’s across the world please help support our conference fundraiser

 WHAT: A Gratitude Gram (see example) is a digital message of gratitude sent to someone special.
-All Gratitude Grams will be displayed during the breaks at our virtual conference and shared on our website and Twitter page.
-If you can’t attend, you can still be a part this event by purchasing a Gratitude Gram.
+All Gratitude Grams will be displayed on our website and Twitter page.
+If you couldn't attend our conference this year you can still help support IACRN by purchasing a Gratitude Gram.

 WHO: You can send a Gratitude Gram to anyone!
 Whether it’s a co-worker who has supported you, a mentor who has inspired you or a friend who has been kind in your time of need.
 Expressing gratitude is a great way to let someone special know you appreciate them or send words of encouragement!